 Two innocent men are wrongly convicted of murder and sentenced to death.
 The fiance of one of them convinces a police detective of their innocence, and together they try to find the real ...

-College sweethearts Julie and Ives have planned to marry as soon as school is over.
+College sweethearts Julie and Ives have planned to marry.
 Their plans go amiss when Julie meets a weak writer and runs off to marry him.
-After her husband dies, ...
+After her husband dies, she's left in Paris, ...
 See full summary »

 Two innocent men are wrongly convicted of murder and sentenced to death.
 The fiance of one of them convinces a police detective of their innocence, and together they try to find the real killer before the men's execution date.
 Written by

 15 of 18 people found this review helpful.

 Was this review helpful to you?